Changing reality for the Digital CIO

 Not at the expense of legacy

-The collaborative bimodal approach will only work if the focus on innovation is not at the expense of legacy technology.
+The collaborative bimodal IT approach will only work if the focus on innovation is not at the expense of legacy technology.
 Transforming legacy systems is a challenge but not impossible.
-To do it requires a CIO who has the vision, energy and leadership to deliver this collaborative bimodal approach to IT for an organisation and ultimately its customers.
+To do it requires a CIO who has the vision, energy and leadership to deliver this collaborative bimodal IT approach to IT for an organisation and ultimately its customers.

-The innovation side of the bimodal model approach should also look at ways to transform legacy systems whilst also using the teams assigned to support legacy systems as knowledge experts, therefore encouraging collaboration and a more inclusive approach to innovation.
+The innovation side of the bimodal IT model approach should also look at ways to transform legacy systems whilst also using the teams assigned to support legacy systems as knowledge experts, therefore encouraging collaboration and a more inclusive approach to innovation.

-Leader of change must be the Digital CIO
+The leader of change must be the Digital CIO

-IT should not just be about keeping the lights on – this historic strategy will not be good enough in this digital age.
+The CIO and their IT Teams should not just be about keeping the lights on – this historic strategy will not be good enough in this digital age.
 Organisations will require IT to guide them through periods of significant change or lead digital strategies and innovation.
 IT through the Digital CIO must therefore be an influencer and leader of change and must ensure it can respond to the current and future needs of the organisation and lead industry changes by being flexible and having agility to respond to customer needs.
-This can be achieved by looking to implement a collaborative bimodal approach to transform and innovate where the legacy systems are not pushed aside at the expense of innovation but are instead transformed through innovation.